 - News 12, a series of cable news channels owned by Optimum (previously Cablevision and now Altice USA after being bought by a French company), a New York City-based cable provider.
-Seven of the channels are general news networks covering parts of the New York metropolitan areanote (with the exception of Manhattan and Staten Island, as Cablevision does not have its' Optimum TV ops in those areas), and five of the channels cover traffic and weather for different parts of the region.note
+Seven of the channels are general news networks covering parts of the New York metropolitan areanote (with the exception of Manhattan and Staten Island, as Altice does not have its' Optimum TV ops in those areas), and five of the channels cover traffic and weather for different parts of the region.note

-- New England Cable News, based in Boston and covering news in Massachusetts, New Hampshire, and Rhode Island; owned by Comcast, it was created in 1992 as a joint venture between regional predecessor Continental Cablevision note and local TV station WCVB-TV's owner Hearst Television; Hearst sold their stake to Comcast in 2009, who have since integrated it into their Comcast SportsNet divison, resulting in a similar looking logo from 2009 until 2015.
+- New England Cable News, based in Boston and covering news in Massachusetts, New Hampshire, and Rhode Island; owned by Comcast, it was created in 1992 as a joint venture between regional predecessor Continental Cablevision note and local TV station WCVB-TV's owner Hearst Television; Hearst sold their stake to Comcast in 2009, who have since integrated it into their Comcast SportsNet division, resulting in a similar looking logo from 2009 until 2015.
 They're also being used as the groundwork for NBC's new Boston station after NBC and their former affiliate, WHDH, had a dispute in 2015 which led to NBC ending their affiliation.

 - CBC News Network (CBCNN), Canada's first 24-hour news network and the third oldest in the world.
 Operated by the publicly-funded CBC, it is often accused by critics of having a left-wing bias (although some other critics accuse it of having a right-wing bias in some coverage).
 Formerly known as CBC Newsworld until rebranding in 2009.

 - Programs include: CBC News Network, note Power and Politics, note The Exchange, note The National, note The Fifth Estate, note The Passionate Eye, note Marketplace. note

 - CTV News Channel, Canada's first privately owned English-language news network.
 Formerly known as CTV News1 and CTV Newsnet.
 Owned by the CTV division of Bell Media.